-The AlienVault Agent uses two universally unique identifier (UUID)-formatted IDs to interact with the USM Anywhere infrastructure.
-These are the host identifier UUID and the asset identifier UUID.
+The AlienVault Agent uses two universally unique identifier (UUID)-formatted IDs to interact with the USM Anywhere infrastructure: a host identifier UUID and an asset identifier UUID.

-- If the agent is deployed with the multiple assets deployment script, then the installation process generates a random host identifier, which will start with a block of 8 zeros (00000000-).
+- If you deploy the agent with the multiple assets deployment script, then the installation process generates a random host identifier, which starts with a block of 8 zeros (00000000-).

-The agent’s host identifier is stored on the agent system in the osquery.flags file as the --specified_identifier flag, which is located in the following places on the endpoint's directory:
+The agent’s host identifier UUID is stored under the --specified_identifier flag in the osquery.flags file, which is located in the following directories on the endpoint:

-The second ID used by the agent is the asset identifier UUID, which is generated by USM Anywhere whenever an asset is created.
+The second ID used by the agent is the asset identifier UUID, souce_asset_id, which is generated by USM Anywhere whenever an asset is created.
 USM Anywhere uses this ID to associate events with an asset.
-The agent does not store its asset identifier, instead it is provided in its designated AlienVault Agent Configuration Profiles, which is served over Transport Layer Security (TLS) to the agents as they run.
+The agent does not store its asset identifier UUID; instead, it is provided in its designated AlienVault Agent Configuration Profiles, which is served over Transport Layer Security (TLS) to the agents as they run.

-Once associated to an asset, the agent will report both its host identifier UUID (hostIdentifier) and asset identifier UUID (souce_asset_id) to USM Anywhere through events, providing USM Anywhere a means of correlating those events to an asset.
+Note: Once associated with an asset, the agent reports both its host identifier UUID and asset identifier UUID to USM Anywhere through events, providing USM Anywhere a means of correlating those events to an asset.
 If the agent has been deployed with the single asset deployment script, the host identifier UUID and asset identifier UUID should match.

 AlienVault Agent ID Usage

-When USMA receives an agent event from the pipeline, it will look for the asset ID in the metadata of the event.
-If the asset ID is recognized as a valid, existing Asset, USM Anywhere will correlate that event to the asset using that asset ID.
-If no asset ID is supplied because the agent has not been associated to an asset yet or the asset ID is not recognized, USM Anywhere will identify the agent system as an unassociated “orphan” in the Data Sources > Agents page.
+When USM Anywhere receives an event from the AlienVault Agent, it looks for the asset ID in the metadata of the event.
+If the asset ID belongs to a valid and existing asset, USM Anywhere will correlate that event to the asset using that asset ID.
+If the agent has not been associated with an asset or the asset ID is not recognized, USM Anywhere will identify the agent as unassociated or “orphan”, on the Data Sources > Agents page.
 See AlienVault Agent and Asset Associations for more information on associating assets with the agents.

 Agent Deployments in Virtual Environments

-If the VM can be identified by the same unique host identifier UUID every time it starts up, then you can install the agent and snapshot the image containing the installation’s host identifier (specified_identifier) in the Agent osquery.flags file.
+If the VM can be identified by the same host identifier UUID every time it starts up, then you can install the agent and snapshot the image containing the installation’s host identifier UUID in the osquery.flags file.

-- If you require that every instance of the VM report with a unique host identifier UUID to be discernible from another instance of the same VM, then you need to set up a scheduled task to run the multiple asset deployment script once at first startup so that a unique host identifier UUID is generated during installation.
+- If you require that every instance of the VM carries a host identifier UUID to be discernible from another instance of the same VM, then you need to set up a scheduled task to run the multiple asset deployment script at the first start-up so that a unique host identifier UUID is generated during installation.

-- If you are building a templated “golden image” to be distributed to individual systems that need to be uniquely identifiable, then you should also set up a scheduled task to run the multiple asset deployment script once at first startup so that a unique host identifier UUID is generated during installation.
+- If you are building a template, or golden image, to be distributed to individual systems that need to be uniquely identifiable, then you should also set up a scheduled task to run the multiple assets deployment script at the first start-up so that a unique host identifier UUID is generated during installation.

-In the last two use cases, each agent will be designated an unassociated “orphan” by USM Anywhere because their events will contain no asset identifier information.
+In the last two use cases, each agent will be designated as unassociated by USM Anywhere because their events will contain no asset identifier information.
 Agents installed this way must be associated with a new or existing asset after installation.
-That will only need to be done once per instance, and can be done in bulk if creating new assets from the agent's associations page.
+You only need to do it once per instance, and they can be done in bulk if creating new assets from the agent's associations page.
 See AlienVault Agent and Asset Associations for more information.